Journal of Global Change Data & Discovery2022.6(4):605-614

 1 Introduction

-This data set is the spatial data part of the grassland nomadic system in Arhorqin, including 7 categories, which can support the management and research of heritage sites.
+This dataset is the spatial data part of the grassland nomadic system in Ar Horqin, including 7 categories, which may support the management and research of the heritage site.

 2 Metadata of the Dataset